tinyspeck/hammock/docs/services.md

 		return "<p>this is my service</p>";
 	}

-Building HTML in code is tedious and fragile, so Slackware include Smarty for templating.
+Building HTML in code is tedious and fragile, so Hammock include Smarty for templating.
 Create a sub-directory in your plugin called `templates` and then create `view.txt` inside that: